Dota 2 hero tier list: Best meta picks in every position

-Naturally, that means it’s important for Dota 2 players to know what heroes are currently strong in the meta, and why.
+Naturally, that means it’s important for Dota 2 players to stay updated about the in-meta heroes, as well as what makes them stronger than the others.
 To make that process easier for you, we’ve come up with a tier list of the best Dota 2 heroes in the current meta to help you make your way through the steep Rank leaderboards.

 Additional reporting by Titas Khan.

 - Dota 2 hero tier list: Best characters in each role

 - Best Dota 2 heroes to use in every position

 - Mid-Lane (Position 2)

 - Off-Lane (Position 3)

 - Soft Support (Position 4)